 Clinical documentation has a direct impact on billing and coding and in turn, cash flows.

 Take the application of Section 1135, which allows for the temporary waiver of certain Medicare, Medicaid, and CHIP requirements and helps ensure that providers who are operating in good faith are properly reimbursed and exempted from sanctions during a crisis.
 Healthcare lawyer, Delphine O’Rourke advises healthcare providers on the use of 1135 waivers.

 “It is very important for providers to get in line.
 HHS is going to receive a lot of waivers.
 Internal staffing hasn’t been increased.
 The sooner providers can get them in, the better they have of being viewed at the front end.”
 She continued, “Why they’re billing this way is also going to be important.
 There’s going to be a backlog or vulnerability at the end that there was no ‘proof’ that that was why these actions were taken.
 There have been no waivers of documentation, so it’s critical, critical, critical.”

 The issue here is that physician availability is already pushed to the brink, and doctors are busy with their primary job of caring for patients.
 This re-prioritization jeopardizes reimbursement across the board.
-Tired doctors are already citing relief from “the burnout-inciting frustrations of billing and documentation”, but what stands as a relief for physicians who might have a distaste for administrative work also sits as a prediction of problems coming down the road for revenue cycle leaders.
-One solution is to outsource medical coding and billing to a partner that understands clinical documentation improvement and who can absorb and even correct in areas where you are weak.
+Tired doctors are already citing relief from “the burnout-inciting frustrations of billing and documentation”, but what stands as a relief for physicians who might have a distaste for administrative work also sits as a prediction of problems coming down the road for revenue cycle leaders .
+One solution is to outsource medical billing and medical coding to a partner that understands clinical documentation improvement and who can absorb and even correct in areas where you are weak.